-Figure 12 shows typical circuit for implementing cyclic sampling of the wake-up inputs.
+Figure 12 shows a typical circuit for implementing cyclic sampling of the wake-up inputs.

-6.9 Interrupt output
+6.10 Interrupt output

 Pin INTN is an active-LOW, open-drain interrupt output.
 It is driven LOW when at least one interrupt is pending.
 An interrupt can be cleared by writing 1 to the corresponding bit in the Int\Status register (Table 7).
-Clearing bit CWI in Standby mode only clears the interrupt status bit and not the pending wake-up.
-The pending wake-up is cleared on entering Normal mode and when the corresponding standby control bit (STBCC) is 0.
+Clearing bits LWI and CWI in Standby mode only clears the interrupt status bits and not the pending wake-up.
+The pending wake-up is cleared on entering Normal mode and when the corresponding standby control bit (STBCC or STBCL) is 0.

-On devices that contain a watchdog, the Cyclic Interrupt (CI) is enabled when the watchdog switches to Timeout mode while the SBC is in Standby mode or Normal mode (provided WDOFF = LOW).
+On devices that contain a watchdog, the CI is enabled when the watchdog switches to Timeout mode while the SBC is in Standby mode or Normal mode (provided pin WDOFF = LOW).
 A CI is generated if the watchdog overflows in Timeout mode.

 The CI is provided to alert the microcontroller when the watchdog overflows in Timeout mode.
-The CI will wake up the microcontroller from a $\mu$ C standby mode.
+The CI will wake up the microcontroller from a $\mu C$ standby mode.
 After polling the Int\Status register, the microcontroller will be aware that the application is in cyclic wake up mode.
-It can then perform some checks on CAN before returning to the $\mu$ C standby mode.
+It can then perform some checks on CAN and LIN before returning to the $\mu C$ standby mode.

-6.10 Temperature protection
+6.11 Temperature protection

 The temperature of the SBC chip is monitored in Normal and Standby modes.
 If the temperature is too high, the SBC will go to Overtemp mode, where the RSTN pin is driven LOW and limp home is activated.
-In addition, the voltage regulators and the CAN transmitter are switched off (see also Section 6.1.6 "Overtemp mode").
+In addition, the voltage regulators and the CAN and LIN transmitters are switched off (see also Section 6.1.6 "Overtemp mode").
 When the temperature falls below the temperature shutdown threshold, the SBC will go to Standby mode.
 The temperature shutdown threshold is between 165 °C and 200 °C.